Sikorsky Aircraft Corporation — Federal Contractor Profile

 Frequently Asked Questions

-What does SIKORSKY AIRCRAFT CORPORATION do for the government?
+What does SIKORSKY AIRCRAFT CORPORATION do for the federal government?

 How much taxpayer money does SIKORSKY AIRCRAFT CORPORATION receive?